yeoman-projects/generator-jhipster-electron/README.md

 Create a JHipster app using `yo jhipster`, or a backend-only with `yo jhipster:server`.

-In a directory alongside your JHipster app, run this module.
+In the base directory of your JHipster app, run this module.
 This will create an electron-app folder that packages your war in exe.

 ```bash
 yo jhipster-electron